imjuliayue/FakeNewsDetector-NLP/README.md

 - Split data into train and test (80-20 split)

+### About the Data
+around 44,300 total articles
+- about 23,500 fake articles
+- about 20,800 real articles

+Each article data contains the title, body, subject, and date.

 ### Extracting Data Features
 - Count_Frequency (on 1d training data array)
 - Tfidf (Term Frequency – Inverse Document Frequency) (on CF output)